uvarc/rc-learning/content/courses/parallel-computing-introduction/parallel_software_approaches.md

 a compiler-provided library.

-Since OpenMP is a standard and is provided by compiler vendors, it can be used on any operating system for which the necessary compiler is installed; in particular it is available for Linux, Windows, and MacOS.
+Since OpenMP is a standard and is provided by compiler vendors, it can be used on any operating system for which the necessary compiler is installed; in particular it is available for Linux, Windows, and macOS.
 The version supported and the quality of the implementation will depend on the compiler vendor.
-Pthreads originated on Unix and can be used on MacOS, which is Unix-based, but it is not native on Windows though a wrapper is available.
+Pthreads originated on Unix and can be used on macOS, which is Unix-based, but it is not native on Windows though a wrapper is available.

 In shared-memory programming, the abstract "process" we have discussed